MarcelloCarioni/MarcelloCarioni.github.io/_pages/about.md

 <b> News: </b>
+  * Oct 2024: Christian Amend joined us as a PhD student.
+Welcome!
   * Sep 2024: Floor van Maarschalkerwaart joined us as a PhD student.
 Welcome!
   * Jul 2024: I gave a talk at the "CalcVarNL workshop" in Schiermonnikoog titled: "Dynamic problems, superposition principles and sparsity"
   * Jun 2024: I gave a talk at the "FGS Conference on Optimization" in Gijon titled "Exact sparse representation recovery in convex optimization"